This post was updated on March 30th, 2023

 Stress and obesity are trapped in a vicious cycle.
 Obesity causes stress and stress causes obesity [42].

 Researchers have tried to break this cycle with evidence-based interventions.
 For example, a mindfulness program for stress eating showed some promise.
-Improvements in mindfulness, stress and cortisol were associated with reductions in abdominal fat [46].
+Improvements in mindfulness, stress, and cortisol were associated with reductions in abdominal fat [46].

 But there are many other practical ways to help relieve stress.
-Slow down, cut yourself some slack, and connect with people you love.
+Slow down, cut yourself some slack, and connect with the people you love.
 Getting more sleep and making time for exercise can also help.

 7. Get Your Thyroid Sorted

-As I mentioned already, thyroid dysfunction is a common comorbidity of PCOS [14].
+Thyroid dysfunction is a common comorbidity of PCOS [14].
 It’s also closely associated with obesity [47].

 Speak with your doctor about getting these tests.